EmotiBit/EmotiBit_Docs/Getting_Started.md

 If you have an Antivirus program installed, make sure the appropriate settings are enabled to grant the EmotiBit Oscilloscope network access.
   - <img src="./assets/windowsSecurityAlert-allowAccess.png" width="600">
   </details>
 - You can update the Windows Defender Firewall settings at any time.
-In your Start menu, search for "Allow an app through firewall".
   - <details><summary>Update Windows Defender permissions (Windows Defender Firewall)</summary>

     - Open the Setting that shows up on the Start menu.